 A critical distinction in pay gap analysis is between:

-- Raw (unadjusted) gaps
+- Raw (unadjusted) gaps — surface-level differences across the organisation

 Common Readiness Gaps Across Organisations

-Across industries, several patterns are emerging:
+Across industries, several patterns are consistently emerging:

 1. Data Exists, But Is Not Structured

 Organisations often have the data required, but not in a format suitable for reporting.
+Fragmented HR systems, inconsistent definitions, and missing reference period data are the most common barriers.

 2. Worker Categories Are Inconsistent